Eugène Delacroix: Murals and later life

 In 1862 Delacroix participated in the creation of the Société Nationale des Beaux-Arts.
 His friend, the writer Théophile Gautier, became chairman, with the painter Aimé Millet acting as deputy chairman.
 In addition to Delacroix, the committee was composed of the painters Carrier-Belleuse and Puvis de Chavannes.
 Among the exhibitors were Léon Bonnat, Jean-Baptiste Carpeaux, Charles-François Daubigny, Gustave Doré, and Édouard Manet.
 Just after his death in 1863, the society organized a retrospective exhibition of 248 paintings and lithographs by Delacroix—and ceased to mount any further exhibitions.

-The winter of 1862–63 was extremely rough for Delacroix; he was suffering from a bad throat infection that seemed to get worse over the course of the season.
-On a trip to Champrosay, he met a friend on the train and became exhausted after having a conversation.
-On 1 June he returned to Paris to see his doctor.
-Two weeks later, on 16 June, he was getting better and returned to his house in the country.
-But by 15 July he was sick enough to again see his doctor, who said he could do nothing more for him.
-By then, the only food he could eat was fruit.
-Delacroix realized the seriousness of his condition and wrote his will, leaving a gift for each of his friends.
-For his trusted housekeeper, Jenny Le Guillou, he left enough money for her to live on while ordering everything in his studio to be sold.
-He also inserted a clause forbidding any representation of his features, "whether by a death-mask or by drawing or by photography.
+The winter of 1862–63 was extremely rough for Delacroix; he was suffering from a severe throat infection that worsened over the course of the season.
+On a trip to Champrosay, he met a friend on the train and became exhausted after their conversation.
+On 1 June, he returned to Paris to see his doctor.
+Two weeks later, on 16 June, he was feeling better and returned to his country house.
+However, by 15 July, he was ill enough to see his doctor again, who said he could do nothing more for him.
+By then, the only food he could consume was fruit.
+Delacroix recognized the seriousness of his condition and wrote his will, leaving a gift for each of his friends.
+For his trusted housekeeper, Jenny Le Guillou, he left enough money for her to live on while instructing everything in his studio to be sold.
+He also included a clause forbidding any representation of his features, "whether by a death-mask or by drawing or by photography.
 I forbid it, expressly."
 On 13 August, Delacroix died, with Jenny by his side.
 He was buried in Père Lachaise Cemetery in Paris.

-His house, formerly situated along the canal of the Marne, is now near the exit of the motorway leading from Paris to central Germany.